dbarnas/myPackage/README.md

 ![script example](images/mooreasgd_ex_function.jpg)

+Copy and paste the following into your R script:

     #' my_function
     #'
-    #' This function will add two parameters together and return the sum
+    #' This function will add two parameters together and return the sum.
+    #' Instructional formatting to learn how to build a function for a package using roxygen2.
     #'
+    #' Created by: Danielle Barnas
+    #' Created on: February 25, 2023
+    #' Modified on: February 28, 2023
+    #'
     #' @param parameter_one Numerical value added to parameter_two
     #' @param parameter_two Numerical value added to param_one
-    #' return Sum of two parameters will be returned
+    #' @return Sum of two parameters will be returned
     #' @export
     my_function <- function(parameter_one, parameter_two){